 Ah the long, lazy days of the school holidays.
 What do you mean you haven’t got anything planned apart from a trip to Wycombe Chair Museum and Granny’s?

 It’s ok, we’ve got you covered with Sports Nut’s awesome School Holiday Cricket Camps!

 Our Cricket Camps - which run on half-term weekdays and selected days during the Summer and Easter holidays - provide a sizzling four to five days of non-stop cricket action and sports fun.

 Here’s the deets:

-- Sports Nut Holiday Cricket Clubs are open to Year Two children (ages six and seven) through to Year Six children (ages eleven and twelve).
+- Sports Nut Holiday Cricket Clubs are open to Year One children (ages five and six) through to Year Six children (ages eleven and twelve).

 - Whether you want to strengthen your cricket skills, or have never played before but want to try, this is a fantastic opportunity to practice and play cricket with expert cricket coaches, plus make some cricket nuts pals along the way.

 - Our Holiday Cricket Camps are run by experienced, safeguarding-accredited, ECB level two and higher cricket coaches.